Metaswitch/clearwater-readthedocs/docs/Clearwater_IP_Port_Usage.md

         TCP/2812

-If your deployment uess our [automatic clustering and configuration sharing](Automatic_Clustering_Config_Sharing) feature, open the following ports between every node
+If your deployment uses our [automatic clustering and configuration sharing](Automatic_Clustering_Config_Sharing) feature, open the following ports between every node

 * etcd